Missed STS in 2023?

 Institute for Global Sustainable Development (IGSD) in partnership with the EUTOPIA consortium

-We are delighted to announce a Call for Applications to the first Early Career Researcher (ECR) Sustainability Training School (STS), organised by the IGSD in partnership with the EUTOPIALink opens in a new window consortium, to be held on 5-9 June 2023 at the University of Warwick.
-Its main objective is to offer an opportunity for further skills development and exchange of ideas for PhD and Postdoctoral Researchers working on the issues of sustainable development and resilience across the globe.
-The ECR STS is an extension of our commitment to the University's Sustainability Strategy.
+We are delighted to announce that our first Early Career Researcher (ECR) Sustainability Training School (STS), organised by the IGSD in partnership with the EUTOPIALink opens in a new window consortium, was held on 5-9 June 2023 at the University of Warwick.
+Its main objective was to offer an opportunity for further skills development and exchange of ideas for PhD and Postdoctoral Researchers working on the issues of sustainable development and resilience across the globe.
+The ECR STS is an extension of our commitment to the University's Sustainability and Research Strategies.

 Programme and format of participation